What is legal capacity and how is it confirmed?

 The court can also be asked to make a will for a person who lacks the capacity to make one for themselves.

-Use our free online Assessment Tool to evaluate the strength of any challenge or proposed challenge to a will based on ‘capacity’.
+Use our free online Assessment Tool to evaluate the strength of any challenge or proposed challenge to an Incapacity will base on ‘capacity’.